SMEZ1234/Arachne-2/README.md

-Robot Code Template
+4613 Base Code
 =================
-The Red Crusade's base for building each year's code.
+The Redbacks' base code that we build on during the season.

+RELEASE VERSION: Arachne 1.0

+Arachne Details:
+Action-reliant, assistive code to help novice engineers.